 We are keeping this application portal open and invite you to apply; we will maintain a waiting list for grants if additional funding become available.

 Landlords/Property Managers Must Complete this Application (not the renters).

 1. Rental property is in Scott County.

-3. COVID-19 hardship that caused unpaid rent and fees from March 1st, 2020 or later.
+3. COVID-19 hardship that caused unpaid rent and fees in December and/or January.